 History of the Brettles Charollais Flock

-Slowly by using quality rams the standard of ewes has improved and membership of the Sire Reference scheme has given access to top quality breeding.
+Slowly, by using quality rams, the standard of our ewes has improved and membership of the Sire Reference scheme gave access to top quality breeding.

-Some of the sires used in the last 10 years include:
+Some of the sires used over the years include: